cascadingdown/ZhejiangLab/README.md

 The project is organized into the following directories:

 - `code`: Contains the Python scripts for data processing, model definition, training, and evaluation.
-- `examples`: Contains Jupyter notebooks demonstrating the experiments and results.
+- `examples`: Contains results for the experiments.

 ## Code Structure